 Does Xp-Pen Artist 12 has parallax

-In many old model display tablets, you would notice there is some distance between the pen and the strokes being drawn.
+In many old model display tablets, you would notice there is some distance between the point where stylus touches the surface and where the line appears.
 In some cases, the situation is worse around the corner edges of the screen.

 Parallax happens when there is some gap between the actual display and the glass top on which you are drawing.
-With time the situation has improved and now there are a number of tablets in the market who does not suffer from parallax issues.
-Xp-Pen Artist 12 is one of those tablets and does not have parallax or lag of any kind.
+With time the situation has improved and now there are a number of tablets in the market who have minimized the parallax issue.
+Xp-Pen Artist 12 is one of those tablets and does not have any major parallax or lag.

-Opening the top compartment you will find the pen tugged inside the cylinder.
-The top cap then turns into a pen stand which holds the pen in an upright position.
-The pen stand/cap is bottom heavy as the rubber pad at the base also helps in the balance.
-Overall it does a good job of holding the pen and also looks good visually.
+Opening the top compartment you will find the pen resting inside the cylinder.
+The top cap can turn into a pen stand which holds the pen in an upright position.
+The pen stand is bottom heavy as the rubber pad at the base.
+Overall it does a good job of holding the pen.

 Connectivity – How Artist 12 connects to the computer

-The Xp Pen Artist 12 connects to your computer with a set of different wires.
-It needs to transfer pen data, display data along with the power input in order to work.
-So the tablet has a set of three wires (two USB and an HDMI) which connects to the computer.
+The Xp Pen Artist 12 connects to your computer with the help of different wires.
+It needs to transfer pen data, display data along with the power input to the computer.
+So the tablet uses a set of three wires (two USB and an HDMI) which connects to the computer.